t-data-h/tdh-mgr/docs/tdh-hadoop-setup.md

     ```
     In the case of laptop development work which can result in unstable interfaces
     and addresses, one could use a virtual interface for the hostname under which
     the cluster is running.
-The script `./sbin/pseudoint.sh` will set this
+The script `./sbin/pseudoint.sh` can be used to set this
     accordingly.

 * Configure SSH